 Within the SHS, total net annual household income remains the main indicator of household income.
-This was defined as the total income from earnings, benefits and a variety of miscellaneous sources of the Highest Income Householder and their spouse, where applicable, with each component of income collected separately.
+Prior to 2018 this was defined as the total income from earnings, benefits and a variety of miscellaneous sources for the Highest Income Householder and their spouse, where applicable, with each component of income collected separately.
+In 2018 the definition was widened to include up to three other adults in the household, where applicable.
+In the 2018 survey 17 per cent of households had other adults (i.e. adults other than the Highest Income Householder and their spouse) and it was found that more than half (54 per cent) of these adults had earnings.

 A proportion of respondents either did not know how much they received or refused to say how much they received.
 In order to rectify this non-response, and produce an accurate measure of total net household income, missing values were imputed.
-The process used was based on the imputation process developed by Scottish Homes for the 1996 Scottish House Condition Survey, and has been employed on the Scottish Household Survey for a number of years.